-- Update OB1 process image cyclically: This parameter is not relevant. - Scan cycle monitoring time: Here the scan cycle monitoring time in milliseconds may be set.
+- Update OB1 process image cyclically:

+- This parameter is not relevant.

+- Scan cycle monitoring time:

+Here the scan cycle monitoring time in milliseconds may be set.
 If the scan cycle time exceeds the scan cycle monitoring time, the CPU enters the STOP mode.

+Possible reasons for exceeding the time are:

+- Communication processes

+- a series of interrupt events

+- an error in the CPU program

+- Minimum scan cycle time:

+This parameter is not relevant.

+CPU parametrization > CPU parameters

-Possible reasons for exceeding the time are: - Communication processes - a series of interrupt events - an error in the CPU program - Minimum scan cycle time: This parameter is not relevant. - Scan cycle load from Communication: This parameter is not relevant. - Size of the process image input/output area: Here the size of the process image max.
-2048 for the input/output periphery may be fixed. - OB85 call up at I/O access error: The preset reaction of the CPU may be changed to an I/O access error that occurs during the update of the process image by the system.
-The VIPA CPU is preset such that OB 85 is not called if an I/O access error occurs and no entry is made in the diagnostic buffer either. - Clock memory: Activate the check box if you want to use clock memory and enter the number of the memory byte.
+- Scan cycle load from Communication:

+This parameter is not relevant.

+- Size of the process image input/output area: This parameter is not relevant.

+- OB85 call up at I/O access error:

+The preset reaction of the CPU may be changed to an I/O access error that occurs during the update of the process image by the system.
+The VIPA CPU is preset such that OB 85 is not called if an I/O access error occurs and no entry is made in the diagnostic buffer either.

+Clock memory: Activate the check box if you want to use clock memory and enter the number of the memory byte.